Chiefs’ Reid, Bills’ McDermott to match wits for AFC title

 Both took over downtrodden organizations and quickly built them into juggernauts.
 Both have bright young quarterbacks in the Bills’ Josh Allen and the Chiefs’ Patrick Mahomes.
 Both have surrounded them with playmakers, such as the Bills’ Stefon Diggs and the Chiefs’ Tyreek Hill and Travis Kelce.
 And both have built defenses to not only complement two of the best offenses in the NFL, but capable of clinching wins under pressure, as each did last weekend.

-Mahomes, who sustained a concussion last week against Cleveland, is poised to play after practicing all week.
+Mahomes, who sustained a concussion last week against Cleveland, has been cleared to play after practicing all week.

 McDermott never harbored any animosity toward Reid when he was fired from the Eagles on Jan.
 15, 2011.
 Instead, he went to Carolina and over the next five years honed his craft and built his reputation to the point the Bills — who at the time had not made the postseason since 1999 — were willing to give him a shot in charge.